minio/directpv/README.md

 ### Limitations of DirectCSI

 The high consistency and performance benefits of DirectCSI come with the limitation that once provisioned, volumes cannot be moved to other nodes i.e. volumes are sticky to nodes.
-In case a node is lost, then the volume is also lost.

 ### References